 The average driver swing speed for a female club player is approximately 62mph, while the average male’s speed is listed as 84mph.
 Contrast this with Tiger Woods at 130mph, the national long drive champion at 152mph, and average male and female touring professionals at 108mph and 96mph respectively.

-When a player launches a ball from the middle of the face on his or her driver at swing speed of 100mph, the initial ball velocity will be approximately 148mph.
+When a player launches a ball from the middle of the face on his or her driver at a swing speed of 100mph, the initial ball velocity will be approximately 148mph.
 Friction and resistance with the air while the ball is in flight will cause much of the initial speed to bleed off before the ball lands.
 The initial ball speed above will land at a speed of approximately 47mph.

 Most people are under the impression that they don’t spin the ball and that is why the ball does not stay put on the green.
-Reality is everyone spins the ball, but few spin it fast enough to make it put on the brakes.
+Reality is everyone spins the ball, but few spins it fast enough to make it put on the brakes.

 Golf is a game of precision and mistakes are measured in as little as one degree.
 Just how much impact does one degree have?